arunaswin2017/register1/README.md

-We will develop below flowchar:
+We will develop below flowchart:

 1. Creating an Employee Registration form using JSP
 2. Submit Employee Registration form with a POST request and URL - /register